C-minus-minus/SolarSystemSim/README.md

 # SolarSystemSim
 Fly around in first person in your own custom solar system.
-Watch moons orbit plants and planets orbit the sun
+Watch moons orbit planets and planets orbit the sun

 # Screenshot